vburckhardt/markdown-llm-corrector/README.md

 ### Options

-* `--repo_org`: Specify the GitHub organization of the repository.
+- `--repo_org`: Specify the GitHub organization of the repository.
-* `--repo_name`: Specify the GitHub repository name.
+- `--repo_name`: Specify the GitHub repository name.
-* `--input_file`: Provide a path to a single input markdown file.
+- `--input_file`: Provide a path to a single input markdown file.
-* `--input_dir`: Provide a path to a directory containing markdown files.
+- `--input_dir`: Provide a path to a directory containing markdown files.
-* `--working_dir`: Set a working directory for operations.
+- `--working_dir`: Set a working directory for operations.
 Defaults to a randomly generated directory name.

 ### Description

-This tool leverages IBM Watson's LLM model to correct markdown files.
+This tool leverages IBM Watson's LLM model to correct Markdown files.
 It can be utilized to correct a single file or a directory of files.
 If run on a GitHub repository, it can also create a pull request with the corrected files.

 ### Contributing